Zakir Husain: Commemoration

 Commemorative postage stamps on Husain were issued by India Post in 1969 and 1998.

-"A Rose Called Zakir Hussain – A Life of Dedication" is a 1969 documentary film on the life of Husain produced by the Films Division of India.
-In 1975 the Delhi College, a constituent college of the Delhi University, was renamed the Zakir Hussain College.
-The Zakir Husain Centre for Educational Studies at the Jawaharlal Nehru University and the Dr. Zakir Husain Central Library of the Jamia Milia Islamia are also named after him.
-Delhi's Wellesley Road was renamed the Dr. Zakir Hussain Marg.
-The Zakir Hussain Rose Garden in Chandigarh, which is Asia's largest rose garden, is also named after Hussain.
-Dr. Zakir Hussain - Teacher who became President, a book on Husain by the Indian Council for Cultural Relations, was released in 2000.
+A Rose Called Zakir Husain – A Life of Dedication is a 1969 documentary film on the life of Husain produced by the Films Division of India.
+In 1975 the Delhi College, a constituent college of the Delhi University, was renamed the Zakir Husain Delhi College.
+The Zakir Husain Centre for Educational Studies at the Jawaharlal Nehru University and the Dr. Zakir Husain Central Library of the Jamia Millia Islamia are also named after him.
+Delhi's Wellesley Road was renamed the Dr. Zakir Husain Marg.
+The Zakir Hussain Rose Garden in Chandigarh, which is Asia's largest rose garden, is also named after Husain.
+Dr. Zakir Hussain – Teacher who became President, a book on Husain by the Indian Council for Cultural Relations, was released in 2000.